jtownson/swakka/readme.md

   // SchemaWriter required by Swakka to generate json schema implicit val petSchemaWriter = schemaWriter(Pet)
   // ConvertibleToDirective instance which Swakka uses to tell Akka how to extract the request body.
-  // Note the types are a bit confusing.
-Getting them wrong would cause an implicit resolution error from scalac. implicit val petBodyParamConverter: ConvertibleToDirective[BodyParameter[Pet]] = bodyParamConverter[Pet]
+  // (Note the types and avoid implicit resolution errors from scalac). implicit val petBodyParamConverter: ConvertibleToDirective[BodyParameter[Pet]] = bodyParamConverter[Pet]

   // ...